 - 5.5 In a relatively flat landscape such as that surrounding Wickham Market, there are a number of long-distance views of significance (8).
 It is important that the integrity of such views is retained.
-The nature of such long-distance views is that they are both into and out of Wickham Market, therefore some may relate to development outside the parish boundary.
-In particular this concerns residential development in Pettistree, notwithstanding that it is in the neighbouring parish.
+The nature of such long-distance views is that they are both into and out of Wickham Market, and therefore some may relate to development outside the parish boundary.
+In particular, this concerns residential development abutting the Neighbourhood Plan area boundary.
 Pettistree is a small village that is adjacent to Wickham Market.
-The growth proposed in the draft SCLP (4), whilst in Pettistree parish, will form an extension of Wickham Market village that will bring the two settlements closer together.
+The growth proposed in the Local Plan (4), whilst formerly in Pettistree parish, now forms an extension of Wickham Market village.
 It is particularly important that, to retain their distinct identities, the two settlements are not allowed to coalesce.
 One of the main implications of such a scenario would be the loss or significant reduction in the quality of a number of views in both directions. - 5.6 The proposed EDF/SZC southern park and ride site, located in Hacheston parish, associated with Sizewell C is on the skyline to the north of the village adjacent to the A12.
 This is an example of a neighbouring development which could have a detrimental impact on views from Wickham Market parish. - 5.7 The Wickham Market Neighbourhood Plan will not form part of the development plan in neighbouring parishes.
 However, where development proposals in neighbouring parishes are likely to impact on views from Wickham Market parish, developers will be encouraged to demonstrate how the requirements of Part A of policy WICK3 are met.
 The parish council will work with other parishes and the LPA to encourage suitable design and mitigation. - 5.8 The Wickham Market Landscape Assessment document (8) identified a number of key views both into and out of the parish.
-It is important that when development comes forward, in the parish it takes into account key views and is informed by the Landscape Character Assessment Key Views document (8) which is available on the Neighbourhood web site.
+It is important that when development comes forward, in the parish it takes into account key views and is informed by the Landscape Character Assessment Key Views Assessment document (8) which is available on the Neighbourhood web site.
+Key views 11 and 12, shown in the Key Views Assessment document, have not been carried forward into the Neighbourhood Plan, due to their overlap with the allocation of land at the Old School (policy WICK12) (37).